moprescu/GSTUNet/README.md

 ## Replication Code for Paper

-Use the following commands to replicate the figures from the "GST-UNet: Spatiotemporal Causal Inference with Time-Varying Confounders" paper:
+Use the following commands to replicate the figures from the "GST-UNet: A Neural Framework for Spatiotemporal Causal Inference with Time-Varying Confounding" paper:

 * For Table 1: